myltik/azure-docs.ru-ru/articles/hdinsight/hdinsight-debug-tez-ui.md

 <properties
-pageTitle="Использование пользовательского интерфейса Tez в HDInsight на платформе Windows | Azure" description="Узнайте, как отладить задания Tez в HDInsight на платформе Windows с помощью пользовательского интерфейса Tez." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use Tez UI with Windows-based HDInsight | Azure" description="Learn how to use the Tez UI to debug Tez jobs on Windows-based HDInsight HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"